ismailkhan313/nasikh-nexus/src/transcription/whispercpp/README.md

 Workflow:

-1. Convert mp3 or m4a files to .wav by using `convert-audio-to-wav.py`
+1. Convert audio file to .wav by using `convert-audio-to-wav.py`
 2. Run the transcribe scripts using whisper.cpp
 3. Delete all .wav files from audio lecture directory with `delete-wav-files.py`.
 This needs to be done because wav files are insanely large.